KIAH

 KIAH (channel 39) is a television station in Houston, Texas, United States, serving as the local outlet for The CW.
-Owned and operated by network majority owner Nexstar Media Group, the station maintains studios adjacent to the Westpark Tollway on the southwest side of Houston, and its transmitter is located near Missouri City, in unincorporated Fort Bend County.
+It is owned by Nexstar Media Group, whose Tegna subsidiary owns CBS affiliate KHOU (channel 11) and KTBU (channel 55).
+KIAH's studios are adjacent to the Westpark Tollway on the southwest side of Houston, and its transmitter is located near Missouri City, in unincorporated Fort Bend County.

 History

 Origins

 The station first signed on the air on January 6, 1967, as an independent station under the callsign KHTV (standing for "Houston Television").
 Prior to its debut, the channel 39 allocation in Houston belonged to the now-defunct DuMont affiliate KNUZ-TV, which was on the air from October 1953 to June 1954.
 Channel 39 was originally owned by the WKY Television System, a subsidiary of the Oklahoma Publishing Company, publishers of Oklahoma City's major daily newspaper, The Daily Oklahoman.
 After the company's namesake station, WKY-TV, was sold in 1976, the WKY Television System became Gaylord Broadcasting, named for the family that owned Oklahoma Publishing.